 Determination of nationality and disputes

 19.18 All applications and disputes under Regulations 19.8 to 19.17 shall be determined by the World Sailing Board.
 An alleged breach of Regulations 19.8 to 19.17 shall not be grounds for protest and RRS 63.1 does not apply.
 The penalty for a breach shall be at the discretion of the Board.
-The Board may delegate authority to make decisions to a panel consisting of the Chief Executive Officer and at least one Vice President.
+The Board must appoint a panel (which may or may not consist of members of the Board) to consider the case and must delegate its authority to the panel to decide the case..

 Suspension or revocation of Competitor Eligibility or World Sailing Eligibility